 Delft University of Technology has always been an entrepreneurial university.
 Over the last 175 years, many inventions and ground-breaking research found its way from the laboratory to society.
 Large companies originated from a student from Delft with a good idea.
 Take Exact for example, the software company that was founded in 1984 by five students from Delft.
 Nowadays, the company is active in more than 20 countries.

 Large corporations start small and Delft University of Technology takes pride in the number of spin-outs that originate here.
 Every year, dozens of businesses are started by (former) students and researchers, based on a patent of our university.
-A well-known example is Senz, the company that makes the storm umbrella.
-Click on the starters list for more examples.

 To transfer new technology into valuable products and services from which society benefits, entrepreneurship is very important.
 Delft University of Technology stimulates entrepreneurship in a number of ways: by investing in start-ups, by offering education programmes focused on entrepreneurship and by coaching starting companies, among others with the incubator YES!Delft.